-Poznan University of Technology

-Institute of Computing Science
+Poznan University of Technology Institute of Computing Science {marekw, mzakrz}@cs.put.poznan.pl

-{marekw, mzakrz}@cs.put.poznan.pl

-Abstract

-Data mining research has developed many pattern discovery algorithms dedicated to specific data and pattern characteristics.
+Abstract.
+A number of frequent itemset discovery algorithms have been proposed in the area of data mining research.
+The algorithms exhibit significant computational complexity, resulting in long processing times.
+Their performance is also dependent on source data characteristics.
 We argue that a user should not be responsible for choosing the most efficient algorithm to solve a particular data mining problem.
-Instead, a data mining query optimizer should follow the cost-based optimization techniques to select an appropriate algorithm to solve the user's problem.
-In this paper we discuss the process of data mining query optimization and we extend the list of choices the optimizer can make.
+Instead, a data mining query optimizer should follow the cost-based optimization rules to select the appropriate method to solve the user's problem.
+The optimizer should consider alternative data mining algorithms as well as alternative data access paths.
+In this paper, we use the concept of materialized views to describe possible data access paths for frequent itemset discovery.

-1. Introduction
+1 Introduction

 Data mining is a relatively new database research field, which focuses on algorithms and methods for discovering interesting patterns in large databases [6].
 An interesting pattern is typically a description of strong correlation between attributes of a data object.
-Many data mining methods developed in the area have proved to be useful in decision support applications: association discovery, sequential pattern discovery, classifier discovery, clustering, etc.

-Data mining research community has proposed many algorithms for discovering various types of patterns.
-Unfortunately, the algorithms exhibit significant computational complexity, resulting in long processing times.
-The computational cost of data mining algorithms is usually influenced by a need to perform multiple passes over the source data and to perform a significant amount of in-memory operations.
+Many data mining methods developed in the area have proved to be useful in decision support applications: association discovery, sequential pattern discovery, classifier discovery, clustering, etc. One of the most popular data mining methods is frequent itemset discovery, which aims at finding the most frequent subsets of database itemsets.
+Unfortunately, frequent itemset discovery algorithms exhibit significant computational complexity, resulting in long processing times.
+The computational cost of the algorithms is usually influenced by a need to perform multiple passes over the source data and to perform a significant amount of inmemory operations.
 Moreover, the algorithms' performance is also dependent on source data characteristics - for example, some algorithms perform better for long patterns, some algorithms are dedicated to low cardinality attributes, some algorithms benefit from uniform data distribution, etc.

-From a user's point of view, data mining can be seen as an interactive and iterative process of advanced querying: a user specifies a request to discover a specific class of patterns, and then a data mining system returns discovered patterns to the user.
+Users perceive data mining as an interactive and iterative process of advanced querying: the user specifies a request to discover a specific class of patterns, and a data mining system returns the discovered patterns.
 A user interacting with a data mining system has to specify several constraints on patterns to be discovered.
 However, usually it is not trivial to find a set of constraints leading to the satisfying set of patterns.
 Thus, users are very likely to execute a series of similar data mining queries before they find what they need.

-In the context of our data mining research we follow a promising idea of integrating data mining into database management systems (DBMSs).
+In the scope of our data mining research we follow the idea of integrating data mining mechanisms into database management systems (DBMSs).
 We argue that DBMS functionality should be extended to completely support data mining applications.
-This involves the following aspects: (1) query language extension to allow users to formulate their specific data mining problems, (2) logical and physical structure extensions to allow users to permanently store discovered patterns, and (3) query compiler/optimizer extension to generate alternative query execution plans and to choose the best one.
-In this paper we discuss the required DBMS query optimizer modifications needed to provide for data mining query optimization.
-Our research results are presented in the context of association discovery.
+This integration involves the following aspects: (1) query language extension to allow users to formulate their specific data mining problems, (2) logical and physical structure extensions to allow users to permanently store discovered patterns, and (3) query compiler/optimizer extension to generate alternative query execution plans and to choose the best one.
+In this paper we show that a DBMS query optimizer can consider various data access paths for alternative data mining algorithms.
+Our research results are presented in the context of frequent itemsets discovery.